Herbert-Research/gastric-cancer-staging-visualization/README.md

   - **AJCC Groupings:** Staging labels follow those embedded within the TCGA clinical records; stages are harmonised but not re-derived from raw TNM values.
   - **Survival Endpoint:** Summaries reflect overall survival (OS); disease-free intervals were not uniformly available in the 2018 PanCanAtlas release used for this pilot.

+### Interpreting Survival Estimates

+Reviewers may note apparent non-monotonic patterns in median OS across stages (e.g., Stage IIIB ≈ Stage IB).
+This is methodologically expected:

+- **Differential Censoring:** Stages with lower event rates (e.g., IB at 26%) have more censored observations, biasing median estimates compared to stages with higher event rates (e.g., IIIB at 44%).

+- **Small Sample Variability:** With n=39 for both IB and IIIC, stochastic variation can produce overlapping point estimates even when true underlying distributions differ.

+- **Confidence Interval Overlap:** The Kaplan-Meier figure (`km_by_stage.png`) demonstrates substantial confidence band overlap between adjacent stages, consistent with expected statistical uncertainty.

+For stage-comparison inferences, we recommend examining the full Kaplan-Meier curves with confidence intervals rather than point estimates alone.

+### Known Limitations

+This analysis inherits several well-documented limitations of TCGA cohorts:

+- **Survivorship Bias:** Patients must survive from diagnosis through specimen collection and processing, systematically excluding rapid progressors who may represent the most aggressive disease phenotypes.

+- **Tertiary Center Bias:** TCGA participating institutions are predominantly academic medical centers with specialized oncology programs, potentially reflecting different treatment patterns than community practice settings.

+- **Specimen Quality Selection:** Genomic analyses require high-quality specimens with adequate tumor cellularity, which may correlate with clinical features not captured in staging annotations.

+- **Temporal Heterogeneity:** Cases span multiple years of accrual during which treatment paradigms evolved, particularly regarding perioperative chemotherapy adoption.

+These limitations are explicitly acknowledged to contextualize the calibration targets established by this analysis.
+Prospective KLASS validation will address generalizability through multi-center design and contemporary treatment protocols.

 ## Repository Stewardship

 Author: **Maximilian Herbert Dressler**

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgement